ravi9/misc-readmes/openvino/llmware_ov_dev_guide.md

 ## Introduction

-This guide provides a concise walkthrough for developers on using [LLMWare](https://github.com/llmware-ai/llmware/tree/main/examples/Getting_Started) with [OpenVINO](https://docs.openvino.ai/2025/index.html) to build high-performance AI applications.
+This guide provides a concise walkthrough for developers on using [LLMWare](https://llmware-ai.github.io/llmware/getting_started) with [OpenVINO](https://docs.openvino.ai/2025/index.html) to build high-performance AI applications.
 LLMWare's integration with OpenVINO is designed to be seamless and straightforward.
 The core principle is that OpenVINO models are treated as **"drop-in" replacements** for any other model type in `llmware`.
 This is achieved by loading all models through the standard `ModelCatalog` interface.
-To use an OpenVINO-optimized model, you simply need to select a model with the `-ov` suffix from the [catalog](https://huggingface.co/llmware/models?search=-ov).
+To use an OpenVINO-optimized model, you simply need to select a model with the `-ov` suffix from the [Model Catalog](https://huggingface.co/llmware/models?search=-ov).

 ```python
 from llmware.models import ModelCatalog